Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 How to benefit from the UNHCR Voluntary Repatriation program

-You, and all your family members going back with you to your country of origin, should contact the UNHCR office nearest to your place of residence for counselling.
 You will be asked to sign a Voluntary Repatriation Form (VRF).
-The VRF is a document issued by UNHCR to returning refugees (returnees) confirming their intent to return voluntarily to Afghanistan with the assistance of UNHCR.
+The VRF is a document issued by UNHCR to returning refugees confirming their intent to return voluntarily to their country of origin with the assistance of UNHCR.

 Who is eligible to receive UNHCR’s voluntary repatriation assistance?